selwynpolit/d9book/book/menus.md

 $menu_link->set('parent', $parent_id);
 ```

-## Pair up a menu to its parents to see if it is a child of a content type
+## Peer up a menu to its parents to see if it is a child of a content type

 Here, we need to display a sidebar if the current node is both a page and a child (or any level of offspring, e.g., grandchild, great-grandchild, etc.) of a content type "unit."
+This means we need to "peer" up the menu chain to see what kind of parent the node has.

 This example was implemented in a .theme file.